compose-spec/compose-go/parsing.md

 representation, so that we get a single format that will match to go structs for binding.

+# Phase 12: set-defaults

+Some attributes are required by the model but optional in the compose file, as an implicit default value is defined by the specification, like [`build.context`](https://github.com/compose-spec/compose-spec/blob/master/build.md#context)
+During this phase, such unset attributes get default value assigned.

-# Phase 12: extensions
+# Phase 13: extensions

 Extension (`x-*` attributes) can be used in any place in the yaml document.
 To make unmarshalling easier, parsing move them all into a custom `#extension` attribute.
 This hack is very specific to the go binding.

-# Phase 13: relative paths
+# Phase 14: relative paths

 Compose allows paths to be set relative to the project directory.
 Those get resolved into absolute paths during this phase.
 This involves a few corner cases, as